Entering into a surrogacy arrangement

-How to enter into a surrogacy arrangement and transfer parentage
+How to enter a surrogacy arrangement and transfer parentage

-You must get independent legal advice before making a surrogacy arrangement so you fully understand your rights and obligations, and the implications.
+You must seek independent legal advice before making a surrogacy arrangement so you fully understand your rights and obligations, and the implications.

-If there are 2 intended parents, you can both get legal advice from a lawyer at the same time.
-Similarly, if you are the birth mother and have a spouse, you and your spouse can get legal advice at the same time.
+If there are 2 intended parents, you can both seek legal advice from a lawyer at the same time.
+Similarly, if you are the birth mother and have a spouse, you and your spouse can seek legal advice at the same time.

-However, intended parents and birth parents cannot share the same lawyer.
+However, intended parents and birth parents can't share the same lawyer.

 Birth parents and intended parents must get counselling from an appropriately qualified counsellor before entering into a surrogacy arrangement.
 You can share the same counsellor.

 Counselling will ensure you are aware of the social and psychological implications of the surrogacy arrangement and parentage order.
-For example, details such as how you will conceive the child and what genetic material will be used will have long-term implications for all parties.
+For example, details of how you will conceive the child and what genetic material will be used will have long-term implications for all parties.

 Counselling should help address these issues.